Azores Islands Guide Portugal map flag

 Address: Parque Terra Nostra, Largo Marquês da Praia e Monfort, 9675-061 Furnas.

 Centro de Interpretação Ambiental da Caldeira Velha - A nature reserve with hot springs, a waterfall and lush vegetation including laurel forests and tree ferns.
 A great place to swim in thermal pools and explore geothermal phenomena.
+The number of visitors is regulated so that everyone can fit into the natural pools, so book a ticket for an hour and a half well in advance.

 Address: Estrada Regional da Lagoa do Fogo, 9600-590 Ribeira Grande.